-Thomas Morton Reflects on Indians in New England, 1637
+Thomas Morton Reflects on Native Americans in New England, 1637

 Thomas Morton both admired and condemned aspects of Native American culture.
 In his descriptions, we can find not only information about the people he is describing but also a window into the concerns of Englishmen like Morton who could use descriptions of Native Americans as a means of criticizing English culture.

 “… the hand of God fell heavily upon them, with such a mortal stroke that they died on heaps as they lay in their houses… And the bones and skulls upon the several places of their habitations made such a spectacle after my coming into those parts…”

 “The natives of New England are accustomed to build them houses much like the wild Irish; they gather poles in the woods and put the great end of them in the ground, placing them in form of a circle or circumference, and pending the tops of them in form of like an arch, they bind them together with the bark of walnut trees, which is wondrous tough, so that they make the same round on the top for the smoke of their fire to ascend and pass through; these they cover with mats, some made of reeds and some of long flags or sedge, fine sewed together with needles made of the splinter bones of a crane’s leg…”